 Outside North America +1-705-532-1671

 Think about it – you can now have the ability to treat your pain from the comfort of your own home while saving money in the process.
-Best of all, you are fully protected when making a purchase from us as we offer a 60 day, full money back guarantee.

 Living with pain is never easy as it affects your entire lifestyle.
 Nothing is more important than making the proper decision when it comes to treating your muscle injury.
 Most methods only mask the problems or provide temporary relief; they do not treat the pain at its source.